 Migrating to the cloud?
 Get a general overview of cloud computing, including cloud security, operations, and services such as AWS, Google Cloud Platform, and Office 365.

 1h 44m • COURSE

 Learning Cloud Computing: Cloud Storage with David Linthicum

 Learn the basics of cloud storage, including how to plan cloud storage, estimate costs, and secure storage instances.

 1h 22m • COURSE

-Amazon Web Services Essential Training with Jeff Winesett
+Amazon Web Services for Architects Essential Training with Jeff Winesett

-Get up to speed with one of the most popular and powerful cloud solutions on the market—Amazon Web Services (AWS).
-Learn about using AWS for big data work, bringing IoT solutions together with the AWS IoT platform, and more.
+Get up to speed with Amazon Web Services (AWS).
+Learn about using AWS for big data work, bringing IoT solutions together with the AWS platform, and more.

 Amazon Web Services: Enterprise Security with Sharif Nijim